online-ml/river/README.md

 * (DONE) What is wrong with the code matrix in leverage_bagging
 * (DONE) Leverage bagging test not running correctly    -> (DONE) problem in knn.predict_proba -> (DONE) Run simulation, something is wrong in window.add_element from knn

+* Right now the nodes don't keep the samples, but maybe it will be necessary to keep them so that we can later calculate de distances
+* Just noticed that assign a variable to a slice of a list actually is just a reference, so the memory cost won't be so bad
+* Why in knn with k=8, the algorithm only finds the 7 nearest neighbors?????